 The responses I have received from folks who have read my ranting run the gamut from over the top appreciation to arguments.
 A couple of the “professional” solar installers have contacted me and complained, but they can go pound sand.
 I have replaced #10 wires that they had both installed on three & four panel systems that did not work.
 When asked why I have to be so negative I respond with “What would you have me do, when the situation really is this bad and trying to be nice & polite about it failed miserably?”
 I tried to reason with several of those “professionals” and to work with them rather than against them, but most just don’t get it.
 You are free to stick your head in the sand and deny the obvious, but I cannot.

 I offer this blog free to the RV community as my way of trying to improve our world.
 Please read the following statement very carefully: I DO NOT SELL SOLAR EQUIPMENT.
 I have helped quite a few friends with repairs and I have done a few installations, but I am not in the business of selling or installing solar systems.
 I really just want to help.
 This might change in the future if I could get a building put up from which I could run a business, but for now I am dedicated to providing education only.
 Anyone is free to copy & distribute this at no charge, but it is copyright protected and publishing any portion of it for profit or personal gain is not legal.
-UPDATE 2012: OK, I am now selling some equipment and doing a lot of repair work because people demand it.
+UPDATE 2012: OK, I am now selling some equipment and doing a lot of repair work as we travel because people demand it.
 However, my mission is unchanged.
 Later, when we started building our home I decided to forget about selling anything and have retired completely from doing any RV solar work.
 I only help DIY folks.

 I am not a computer wizard so this site is not as pretty as many others I have seen.
 The message is more important than the presentation.
 I will try to respond to questions, but as time has gone on it is getting more and more difficult for me to keep up.
-Yes, I have started working on an actual installation and design guide with pictures & diagrams, that I would like to get paid for, but the completion of this might be a ways in the future.
+I gave up on the idea of an actual installation and design guide with pictures & diagrams.
+The RV world is too full of variety for simple answers that will fit all.
 I generally check e-mail only on weekends so it can take days for me to reply to questions.
 With that in mind, I can be reached at firstname.lastname@example.org.
 However, please do not send any questions unless you have read all of this information first.
 I find that most questions I get have been answered in my articles and I am starting to become a bit impatient with people that refuse to read them first.
 I apologize for the length.
 I have received plenty of criticism for that.
 All I can say is that every time somebody came up with a new question, my writings got longer.
 You are free to ignore what is not important to you.

 By the way; I was named HandyBob by some friends who noticed that I was the guy always helping to fix things for fellow boondockers.
 It was not my idea.
 It started out as a joke, but it stuck.
 If you ask enough fellow RV’ers, you will find someone who knows me and can tell you from personal experience their opinion of my writings and my work.